What Is Spondylolisthesis?

 Spondylolisthesis (spon-duh-low-lis-THEE-sis) happens when the front part of a vertebra (bone in the spine) slides away from the back part.
 In kids and teens, it's often a complication of spondylolysis, and is a common cause of lower back pain in these age groups.

-Spondylolisthesis usually is mild and heals with rest and other "conservative" (or nonsurgical) treatments.
-However, sometimes it can be severe and need surgery to fix the problem.
+Mild cases of spondylolisthesis heal with rest and other "conservative" (or nonsurgical) treatments.
+Sometimes, the condition can be severe and may need surgery to fix it.

 How Does Spondylolisthesis Happen?

 The spine (or backbone) has 33 bones called vertebrae (VER-tuh-bray).
 Nine vertebrae are fused together to form the tailbone, and the other 24 are in the back.
 The lumbar vertebrae are in the lower back and closest to the tailbone.
 This is where spondylolisthesis usually happens.

 Sometimes the front and back parts of one of the vertebra aren't connected.
 This happens because of a spondylolysis, or fracture (break) in the part of the vertebra called the pars (or pars interarticularis).
 Each vertebra has two pars, one on the left side and one on the right.
 If both pars are fractured, the front part of the vertebra can slide away from the back part.

 Most of the time, the front slides away only a little bit.
 But if it slides away a lot, it can cause the spinal cord and nerve roots to become pinched.

 Some kids are born with a spondylolisthesis and some cases probably are genetic (passed down by parents to their children).
 Spondylolisthesis can get worse while kids are growing and even into adulthood.

 What Are the Signs & Symptoms of Spondylolisthesis?